JH1408/Chat-frontend/README.md

 ## Chat App

 ## Overview
 This project is a simple frontend for a chat app with a REST API as backend.
+It was a task for a job interview at Snapboard.io.

 ## Run the project
 - Clone this project